gujincheng/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/SecureMode.md

   --keytab zk.service.keytab --principal zookeeper/devix.example.org@REALM
 ```

-This attempts to perform all diagnostics without failing early, load in
+This attempts to to perform all diagnostics without failing early, load in
 the HDFS and YARN XML resources, require a minimum key length of 1024 bytes,
 and log in as the principal `zookeeper/devix.example.org@REALM`, whose key must be in
 the keytab `zk.service.keytab`